American Institute for Avalanche Research and Education Level 2

 Participants must have the ability to travel in avalanche terrain.
 An AIARE 1 Course (strongly recommended) or equivalent Level 1 training is required.
 A winter of practical experience after the Level 1 course is required before taking the AIARE 2 course.

-Want even more of an opportunity to hone your skills and to ski or ride even more terrain?
-Our instructor team has added an optional one or two days of additional ski guiding for $185 per day tacked onto the end of the course.
+Stay a day or two!
+Want more of an opportunity to hone your skills and to ski or ride even more terrain?
+Our instructor team has added an optional one or two days of additional ski guiding for $195 per day tacked onto the end of the course.
 This is a great opportunity for continuing mentorship and to ski the terrain we utilize for the course.

 Location